Akaflieg-Freiburg/enrouteManual/02-senseAndAvoid/03-setup-serialport.rst

     from the serial port device. **Enroute Flight Navigation** is not able to integrate into a CAN-Bus environment.

+.. note:: Serial port devices are currently not supported on the Android
+    platform.
+For that reason, serial port communication is not available at all on Android devices.

 .. note:: Serial port devices are not supported by the iOS platform.
 For that reason,
     serial port communication is not available at all on iPhone or iPad devices.